Opuntia Multisport Adventure, 7 Days

 Based on decades of experience in multisport touring, this weeklong adventure brings you face-to-face with Galapagos wildlife.
 Kayak through clear waters with sea turtles, sharks, and sea lions, hike active volcanoes, mountain bike picturesque coastlines, snorkel tropical waters alive with color and movement, and relax on sandy beaches next to fearless sea lions and marine iguanas.
 After long days of fun in pristine natural settings, return to our eco-friendly boutique hotels for gourmet meals and refined hospitality.
 Your adventure will be led by a team of local certified naturalists and the best adventure guides in the world, and supported by the highest quality brand-name gear.
 The Opuntia Multisport Adventure is the ultimate combination of adventure, comfort, and wildlife interaction.

-Check out our Super Last-minute Deal for April!
+Check out our Super Last-minute Deal for September, October and November!

 This is the best way to get face-to-face with Galapagos wildlife.
 We combine supreme accommodations with fun activities: Kayaking, mountain biking, snorkeling, hiking, and of course – relaxing at the Opuntia Hotels.